-Before we dive in, I will say that while many people rely on contracts from their landlords or agents, if you really want to protect yourself I suggest you purchase and download this bilingual rental contract.
+Before we dive in, I will say that while many people rely on contracts from their landlords or agents, if you really want to protect yourself I suggest you purchase and download a quality English/Chinese bilingual rental contract.
 It’s what I use personally and has saved me from a couple major disasters.

 Let’s say you sign a contract and move into your new apartment in China.
 Two weeks later, you’re starting your normal day and go to take a shower…only to find that the hot water heater is broken.

 This happens more often than you realize in China and most contracts don’t even address this issue.
 If you have a nice landlord, they might take care of it.
 In most cases, though, you’re on your own to buy a new hot water heater which can easily set you back thousands of RMB.

 Question: Who is responsible to buy a new appliance when it breaks?

 A good Chinese rental contract will stipulate a “grace period” wherein if certain appliances break, the landlord is responsible.
 This can be anywhere from a month to half a year depending on how you negotiate.

 Once the grace period is over, the cost is often split between the landlord and the tenant (you).

 What Happens if You’re Forced to Leave China?